armadito/armadito-av/documentation/source/compilation/linux/gui.rst

 Armadito gui
 ============

-Armadito gui rely on recent web technologies to provide a multi-plateform graphical user interface.
+Armadito gui rely on recent web technologies to provide a multi-plateform graphical user interface for Armadito antivirus.

 Prerequisites
 -------------